 The bandwidth control feature allows the organization to customize the shaping policies.
 This is an attractive feature as some sites have marketing personnel who need certain apps, while other sites are heavy SAP users.

 The network manager is finding most benefit from the utilization feature; being able to zoom in and drill down on what happened.
-They consider the amount of control they now have is excellent.
+They consider the amount of control they now have as being excellent.